China vs India vs Pakistan: Best Sourcing Country (2026)

 What clothes is Pakistan best known for manufacturing?

 Pakistan leads three categories: 5-pocket denim from Faisalabad mills, terry towels and bed-and-bath, and cotton basic tees and woven shirts.
-Structural advantages: domestic long-staple cotton (rank #4 globally per USDA FAS, 2024), vertically integrated mills, GSP+ duty-free EU access through 2027 (European Commission, 2024), and 850+ WRAP-certified plants (WRAP, 2024).
+Structural advantages: domestic long-staple cotton (rank #4 globally per USDA FAS, 2024), vertically integrated mills, GSP+ duty-free EU access through 2027 (European Commission, 2024), and several hundred WRAP-certified plants (WRAP, 2024).

 Conclusion